-Psychotherapy is critical for processing the past trauma and learning to cope more adaptively.
+Psychotherapy is critical for processing past trauma and learning to cope more adaptively.
 Therapies that look more promising for treating the symptoms of c-PTSD include:

 - Cognitive behavioral therapy (CBT) focuses on identifying traumatic memories and negative thought patterns and replacing them with more positive ones